National Wildlife Grant Programs

-Launched in 2021, WIRES began a five-year National Grants Program where $5 million is allocated, $1 million per annum, to support wildlife rescue, rehabilitation, and recovery across Australia.
+Launched in 2021, WIRES began a five-year National Grants Program where $5 million is allocated, up to $1 million per annum, to support wildlife rescue, rehabilitation, and recovery across Australia.
 For more information view WIRES National Grants Program.

 In Year 1, 67 grants to improve outcomes for wildlife, were awarded across 4 Tiers, to groups in all states and territories.
 View 2021 National Grants Recipients